frankhecker/gettingdatacoursera/README.md

 their names.
-However not all of them appear to be appropriate for inclusion in the analysis: In particular, many of the variables do not represent original memeasurements but rather are variables derived in some way on the original measurements.
+However not all of them appear to be appropriate for inclusion in the analysis: In particular, many of the variables do not represent original memeasurements but rather are variables derived in some way from the original measurements.
 The analysis script is conservative in terms of which variables to include; it reflects the following decisions: